avantifellows/plio-backend/docs/DEPLOYMENT.md

 ### AWS

 Plio utilizes [zappa](https://github.com/zappa/Zappa) to deploy to AWS Lambda.
+Set up Zappa before starting on the deployment as it requires Zappa credentials.

 Deploying with Zappa is very simple:

 #### Staging
 ```sh